erni27/regression/README.md

 ## Logistic regression

 `regression/logistic`, unlike `regression/linear`, provides only an iterative approach for computing the logistic regression coefficients.
-It uses known from linear regression gradient descent algorithm.
+It uses exactly the same algorithm like the linear regression -  gradient descent.
 So everything regarding gradient descent from the previous section applies here either.

 ```golang
 // Creates regression options with: